monsterkodi/wxw/README.md

 ./node_modules/.bin/konrad     # to recompile coffee sources
 ```

-It's still a bit rough around the edges, but I believe it might be able to induce some joy in more people than just myself :)

-Please don't hesitate to let me know how it went in case you tried it.
+It's still a bit rough around the edges, let me know how it went in case you tried it.

 ## Caveats